New York State Library

 Transforming Teen Services

-Transforming Teen Services: a Train the Trainer Approach (T3) is an initiative run by Young Adult Library Services Association (YALSA) and the Chief Officers of State Library Agencies (COSLA) and is funded by the Institute of Museum and Library Services (IMLS).
-The project focuses on supporting library staff working with and for teens in understanding of how connected learning and computational thinking can work together to build equity based services for and with teens.
+Transforming Teen Services (T3) is a training initiative of the Young Adult Library Services Association (YALSA) and the Chief Officers of State Library Agencies (COSLA) and was originally funded by the Institute of Museum and Library Services (IMLS).
+It focuses on supporting library staff working with and for teens to better understand their emotional and social development and understand how connected learning and computational thinking can work together to build equity based services for and with teens.

 Meet the Trainers